lcpz/awesome-copycats/README.rst

 Description
 ==========

-A set of power themes with the aim of making Awesome_ appearance awesome too!
+A set of themes with the aim of making Awesome_ appearance awesome too!

 Notable features
 ================

-- Autohide widgets (*tell me only when you have to*)
+- Shadow widgets (*tell me only when you have to*)
 - Autostart functionality
 - Fast mpd and volume shortcuts (first time you see this trick in Awesome)
 - Other fancy shortcuts for copying to the clipboard (goodbye clipboard managers!), toggle wiboxes, widgets popups, screenshots capture, moving clients